ashishkumar88/maze-classical-ai/README.md

 - User Story 1 - The requirement is to find an empty space in a single row.
 This is performed by performing a linear search on a row.
     - Assumptions - The Maze is either a 1D or a 2D maze.
 The program is expected to return the *first* empty space in a row if multiple empty spaces exist.
+- User Story 2 - The requirement is to walk through a hallway in a hallway maze.
+The first scenario is when a column is a hallway.
+The walk is performed by finding a cell from the first row that is empty and marking it as a start cell.
+Futhermore, walk through that column until a wall is hit.
+The second scenario is when a row is a hallway.
+The walk is performed by finding a cell from the first column that is empty and marking it as a start cell.
+Futhermore, walk through that row until a wall is hit.
+    - Assumptions - The Maze is either a 1D or a 2D maze.
+A *hallway* maze that contains either a single row hallway with empty spaces or a single column hallway with empty spaces.
+Provided maze contains only one hallway.
+The program does not work on multiple hallways.

 ### Project Structure